Tarrant County Jail

 Authorized recipients: Only approved individuals with valid identification may receive property or money.

-Timing: Release requests are processed during designated hours, and processing can take longer during peak periods.
+Timing: Release requests are processed during designated hours, and processing may take longer during peak periods.

 Documentation: Bring identification that meets County standards to avoid repeat trips.